Bandwidth porting guideFollow

 Number Disconnected / Not Active

 The TN or the account holding the TN is considered disconnected or inactive.
 All accounts and TNs must be active to port.
-End user will need to re-activate service with their provider to continue.
+End user will need to re-activate the service with their provider to continue.

 A pending order can be anything from another port request that has been submitted with this same number, a feature add or disconnect, address change, etc. The end user will need to contact the carrier to get the order close out or canceled in order to proceed.